-- In Appendix 4 (Late payment of employer contributions), one employer appeared twice.
+- With regard to the Stage 1 dispute set out in the report, since the agenda had been published, the scheme member had advised that they would be progressing to a Stage 2 dispute; - With regard to the Stage 2 dispute relating to the refusal to permit payment of a transfer value, the scheme member had not yet advised whether they would be progressing this complaint further, and that they had six months to do so; - In relation to Appendix 3 (Receipt of Employee and Employer Contributions), the jump in the number of Employers paid late in April 2019 probably related to the financial year end, but officers agreed to check and respond to the Board.
+Action required; - In Appendix 4 (Late payment of employer contributions), one employer appeared twice.
 Action was taken if there were three late payments within a six month period.
-Some of the Employers were very small e.g. Parish Councils, and an isolated late payment may result from the absence of a key member of staff e.g. the Parish Clerk; - One employer repeatedly appeared in these reports a late paying employer.
+Some of the Employers were very small e.g. Parish Councils, and an isolated late payment may result from the absence of a key member of staff e.g. the Parish Clerk; - Vero HR Ltd repeatedly appeared in these reports a late paying employer.
 The range of tools open to the Fund for late paying employers were noted, e.g. reporting breaches to the Pension Regulator, and charging interest and administration charges, but it was often too soon to start charging interest.
 Ultimately, Admission Agreements can be terminated if an Employer repeatedly breached the terms of their agreement.